soxueren/atsd/integration/nmon/scheduled-file-upload.md

 ## Upload Files to ATSD by API with Wget

-To start uploading files to ATSD every hour with Wget, perform the following steps:
+Perform the following steps to start uploading files to ATSD every hour with Wget:

 ### Step 1.

-Create a file /opt/nmon/nmon_script.sh and add the following row to the cron schedule:
+Create a file `/opt/nmon/nmon_script.sh` and add the following row to the cron schedule:

 ```
 0 * * * * /opt/nmon/nmon_script.sh